 In the second line, the speaker adds an important detail.
 He’s on the beach watching the meteor shower.
 This means that readers can imagine the sound of the water, the feeling of the sand, and perhaps a breeze.
 There is a “gentle wave,” the speaker says.
 The use of the word “gentle” keeps the mood of the poem calm and peaceful.
 If he’d used a word like “determined” or “vengeful,” it would change the poem entirely.

 The final line adds the last detail, completing the series of images.
 The gentle wave “wets our sandals.”
 This is an excellent example of imagery, one that many readers will likely be able to connect to.
 With wet sandals and all the sounds of the beach around them, the speaker and his companion watch a meteor shower.
 This haiku is a memory of a brief moment that isn’t going to come again.

 The tone is nostalgic and appreciative.
 The speaker is expiring a moment and considering the most important elements within it.
 This is likely something they’re enjoying, but it may also bring up feelings of nostalgia once the time has passed.

 The purpose is to share a memory and an experience of a time and place.
-The simple language in this poem makes it easy to read and accessible for a wide variety of readers.
+The simple language in this poem makes it easy to read and accessible to a wide variety of readers.
 Anyone can read or hear these words and be transported to this place.

 Readers who enjoyed ‘Meteor Shower’ should also consider reading some other related poems.
 For example:

-- ‘The Rainbow’ by Charles Lamb – a simple poem that speaks with joy about the colors of the rainbow and their importance in life.
+- ‘The Rainbow’ by Charles Lamb – is a simple poem that speaks with joy about the colors of the rainbow and their importance in life.

 - ‘Fluctuations’ by Anne Brontë – explores the ever-changing aspect of emotion and feeling in her own uniquely meaningful way.